l1jer/woocommerce-stock-sync-pronto-api/README.md

 ## Changelog

+### 1.3.17
+* **FIXED:** Resolved critical logging issue where the entire log file was being overwritten on every log entry
+* Optimised logging function to append entries first, then perform cleanup only when needed
+* Implemented intelligent cleanup triggers: randomly (1 in 50 chance) or when file exceeds 5MB
+* Prevented log loss during high-frequency logging operations (e.g., during product synchronisation)
+* Improved logging performance by eliminating unnecessary file rewrites
+* Added cleanup logging to track when old entries are purged from the log file

 ### 1.3.16
 * **ENHANCED:** Updated "Sync All Products" button to dynamically display the total number of products with SKUs